heig-mdt-gio1/material/subjects/web-frameworks/README.md

 - **properties**, i.e. data provided by the parent component
 - a **template**, describing how all of this comes together visually

-It is usually also able to sent information to its parent, through **callbacks**.
+It is usually also able to send information to its parent, through **callbacks**.

 <p align="center">
   <img src='images/component.png' width='100%' />